-APPENDIX D - LAKE MANAGEMENT PLANS
+APPENDIX A - LAKE MANAGEMENT PLANS

-- The Otty Lake Association prepared the Otty Lake Management Plan in 2008 in cooperation with the Townships of Tay Valley, Drummond/North Elmsley, Rideau Valley Conservation Authority, Ministry of Northern Development, Mines, Natural Resources and Forestry (NDMNRF), Ministry of Environment, Conservation and Parks and other community partners. - The Pike Lake Community Association (PLCA) prepared a lake stewardship action plan in 2011 in cooperation with the Township, Rideau Valley Conservation Authority, Ministry of Northern Development, Mines, Natural Resources and Forestry (NDMNRF), Ministry of Environment, Conservation and Parks and other community partners. - 3.
-The Adam Lake Cottage Association prepared a lake stewardship action plan in 2009 in cooperation with the Township, Rideau Valley Conservation Authority, Ministry of Northern Development, Mines, Natural Resources and Forestry (NDMNRF), Ministry of Environment, Conservation and Parks and other community partners. - 4.
-The Farren Lake Cottage Association prepared a lake stewardship action plan in 2012 in cooperation with the Township, Rideau Valley Conservation Authority, Ministry of Northern Development, Mines, Natural Resources and Forestry (NDMNRF), Ministry of Environment, Conservation and Parks and other community partners. - 5.
-The Long Lake Cottage Association prepared a lake stewardship action plan in 2009 in cooperation with the Township, Rideau Valley Conservation Authority, Ministry of Northern Development, Mines, Natural Resources and Forestry (NDMNRF), Ministry of Environment, Conservation and Parks and other community partners.
+- 1. The Otty Lake Association prepared the Otty Lake Management Plan in 2008 in cooperation with the Townships of Tay Valley, Drummond/North Elmsley, Rideau Valley Conservation Authority, Ministry of Natural Resources and Forestry, Ministry of the Environment and Climate Change and other community partners. - 2.
+The Pike Lake Community Association (PLCA) prepared a lake stewardship action plan in 2011 in cooperation with the Township, Rideau Valley Conservation Authority, Ministry of Natural Resources and Forestry, Ministry of the Environment and Climate Change and other community partners. - 3.
+The Adam Lake Cottage Association prepared a lake stewardship action plan in 2009 in cooperation with the Township, Rideau Valley Conservation Authority, Ministry of Natural Resources and Forestry, Ministry of the Environment and Climate Change and other community partners. - 4.
+The Farren Lake Cottage Association prepared a lake stewardship action plan in 2012 in cooperation with the Township, Rideau Valley Conservation Authority, Ministry of Natural Resources and Forestry, Ministry of the Environment and Climate Change and other community partners. - 5.
+The Long Lake Cottage Association prepared a lake stewardship action plan in 2009 in cooperation with the Township, Rideau Valley Conservation Authority, Ministry of Natural Resources, Ministry of the Environment and Climate Change and other community partners.